From Medan airport (Kuala Namu)

 Another option is an elephant trek, although few recommend this unless you are sure you want to spend a very long time (rather than, say, just one hour) sitting on the back of an uncomfortable elephant.

-The longer route goes via Binjai, and you can do this journey by any private motor car (low vehicles NOT recommended, a typical Indonesia MPV with reasonable ground clearance is ok though), or by bus from Bukit Lawang to Binjai (70km/2hours), travelling from there by bus to Stabat, Batang Serangan and finally Simpang Robert on the way to Tangkahan.
-P.S. (large, slow) Buses bound for Tangkahan go several times daily from Medan, via these places, you can pick one up that's passing, or just make your way from point to point on your way to Tangkahan.
+The longer route goes via Binjai, and it is NOT recommended, because it takes much longer than the off road route.
+However, if you must go by public bus, then from Bukit Lawang to Binjai (70km/2hours), travelling from there by bus to Stabat, Batang Serangan and finally Simpang Robert on the way to Tangkahan.
+P.S. (large, slow) From Medan, however, buses bound for Tangkahan go several times daily from Medan.